Accepting new clients - Contact me!

 More Info About My Practice

-I offer daytime and evening hours in a convenient location with free parking.
+I offer daytime and early evening hours Monday -Thursday in a convenient location with free parking.
 Counseling via secure video conferencing is available when coming to my office is not convenient for you.
-I also lead weekly Dialectical Behavior Therapy (DBT) Skills groups for teens and adults, addressing anxiety, emotional sensitivity, behavioral issues, and interpersonal conflict.
-In these groups, you'll learn how to cope more effectively with uncomfortable emotions and the stressors in your life.
-Call for the current schedule!

 Specific Issue(s) I'm Skilled at Helping With